Jemurai/policy/policies/IAM_Policy.md

 Identity is about how we know who a given person is.
 Generally, this is handled by authentication to a specific system, most commonly with a username and a password.

 Access management is about how we manage which resources a person should have access to.
 Should they be able to log in to a time tracking system, JIRA, etc.  Which projects should they be assigned?
-Which projecs should they be administrators or managers for?
+Which projects should they be administrators or managers for?

-# Least Privilege
+## Least Privilege

 Least privilege is a security concept that means that users should only ever have access to the minimum things they need to do their job.

 At Jemurai, this translates in some specific ways.

 1. Employees should never have access to client data unless they are specifically working on that client project.
 1. Employees should only ever have access to data that is relevant to their job function.
 For example, engineers need not have access to financial or HR data.

-# Sharing Documents
+## Sharing Documents

 With an increasing focus on cloud based document repositories, it is critical for employees to understand that direct access to Jemurai documents or code artifacts should never be given to clients or third parties except for under very specific circumstances and with the explicit approval of Matt Konda or an acting security officer.

-# Single Sign On
+## Single Sign On

 Whenever possible, Jemurai shall leverage a common source of the truth for identity such as Google Apps.
 This should allow any Jemurai employee to access their most common applications with one username and password.

 Any applications used by Jemurai that are not SSO with our core identity provider shall be tracked in our Risk program.

-# Multi Factor Authentication
+## Multi Factor Authentication

 For any system that supports MFA with SSO, this will be required for Jemurai users.
 Jemurai supports SMS or Authenticator based two factor.

-# Password Complexity and History
+## Password Complexity and History

 It is expected that Jemurai employees will select complex passwords for systems they use both for Jemurai and for any projects with third parties.

 A general guideline is:

 * 9+ characters
 * If less than 14 characters, include numbers and special characters